-The increase in energy density of current state of the art (Lithium-Ion) batteries is far from following Moore's Law, the current challenge being "just" a twofold density increase in the next 10 years [2].
+T HE INCREASE in energy density of current state of the art (lithium-ion) batteries is far from following Moore's Law, the current challenge being "just" a twofold density increase in the next 10 years [2].
 This is not a good technological premise behind the energy greediness of wireless connectivity, second only to that required to backlight displays in most handheld devices.
-Moreover, battery powered wireless devices are becoming ubiquitous, and are frequently part of the network infrastructure itself, where relays or opportunistic intermediaries are widely considered in ad-hoc, mesh, delay-tolerant networks, or emergency deployments.
-Additionally, for wireless systems powered via the grid it is also important to reduce energy consumption, to cut down the cost of operating the wireless infrastructure as well as its energy footprint.
+Moreover, battery-powered wireless devices are becoming ubiquitous and are frequently part of the network infrastructure itself, where relays or opportunistic intermediaries are widely considered in ad hoc, mesh, delay-tolerant network scenarios or emergency deployments.
+Additionally, for wireless systems powered via the grid, it is also important to reduce energy consumption to cut down the cost of operating the wireless infrastructure as well as its energy footprint.

-It is hence not a surprise that a huge research effort has been dedicated to thoroughly understand the power consumption behavior of real world wireless devices, as well as to find ways for reducing energy consumption in the wireless access
+It is hence not a surprise that a huge research effort has been dedicated to thoroughly understand the power consumption behavior of real-world wireless devices, as well as to find ways

-Manuscript received August 23, 2013; revised March 3, 2014; accepted April 18, 2014; approved by IEEE/ACM TRANSACTIONS ON NETWORK-ING Editor M. Meo.
-Date of publication xxxx xx, xxxx; date of current version xxxx xx, xxxx.
-This work has been supported by the European Community through the CROWD project (FP7-ICT-318115).
+Manuscript received August 24, 2013; revised March 03, 2014; accepted April 18, 2014; approved by IEEE/ACM TRANSACTIONS ON NETWORKING Editor M. Meo.
+Date of publication May 22, 2014; date of current version August 14, 2015.
+This work was supported by the European Community under the CROWD Project (FP7-ICT-318115).